 Exterior

-Compared to cleaning a car, RVs are on a whole another level.
-Not only are they huge, but they have a different built from each other.
-Such that, some might be constructed from aluminum and others might have a vinyl exterior.
+Compared to cleaning a car, RVs are on a whole other level.
+Not only are they huge, but they have a different build from each other.
+Some might be constructed from aluminum, and others might have a vinyl exterior.

 Fiberglass RVs need more care than other materials.
-Since they have a gel coating on the exterior, you have to make sure not to damage it while cleaning the body.
+Since they have a gel coating on the exterior, you have to ensure not to damage it while cleaning the body.

-First, wipe off any dirt or debris, then use gentle soaps or make a mixture of detergent and water to clean the RV.
+First, wipe off any dirt or debris, then use gentle soaps or mix detergent and water to clean the RV.
 Opt for a large sponge to clean the whole surface thoroughly.

-Next, rinse off the mixture by a garden hose and wipe off the surface with a rag.
-After this, you need to invest in a high-quality fiberglass polish and wax to finish the whole process.
+Next, rinse the mixture with a garden hose and wipe off the surface with a rag.
+After this, you must invest in a high-quality fiberglass polish and wax to finish the process.
 You can find this easily at any online store.

 -